 They would wait, of course, until Albert was far enough away to not be suspect in any way should there be random bystander witnesses to the victim’s collapse.
 And it went without saying that the rendezvous would be arranged in a place without the menace of security cameras.

 “Holly,” Albert said.
-“I’m giving you veto-power over living arrangement and job placement decisions, should we be successful in securing Phillip Brewer’s acceptance of our offer.”
+“I’m giving you veto power over living arrangement and job placement decisions, should we be successful in securing Phillip Brewer’s acceptance of our offer.”
 Excepting Eunice, every set of eyebrows around the table hiked.
-There was only one reason Albert would relinquish that right, so his statement was as good as an announcement that he felt an impending blood-connection to Phillip, rendering him incapable of impartial decisions.
+Albert would relinquish that right for only one reason, so his statement acted as an announcement that he felt an impending blood-connection to Phillip, rendering him incapable of impartial decisions.
 “And if any of you are uncomfortable keeping such judgments in-faction, don’t hesitate to speak up, and we’ll put the matter before the council.”

 2018 Addison Albright